The story of a missing hiker, an isolated park ranger, unforgettable memories, and some ghostly mischief.

 Music, Voice Acting, and Sound Effects

-Music production has always been a hobby of mine.
+Music:Music production has always been a hobby of mine.
 I try to focus on repeating motifs and sounds while also allowing for versatility to suit different moods.
 All music is made in FL Studio.
-You can find the OST's to the show down below, as well as on most other music streaming platforms!For voice acting, I voice several characters myself as this is by far the most expensive (but also most fun) part of production.
-For characters that I cannot voice or need more variation with, I look for voice talent, usually through Casting Call Club.I record using a Rode NT1 5th-generation condenser microphone, although sometimes I also use a Samson Q2U dynamic microphone or even a Fifine K670B condenser mic.
-I process sounds through a Focusrite Scarlett Solo using Audacity (v2.4.2), and add pitch, reverb, and cleanup effects in FL Studio and Davinci Resolve.
-To monitor audio, I use a pair of Beyerdynamic DT-770 Pro 80Ω headphones, with a pair of Audio-Technica ATH-M20x's as a backup.Shown above: (Left): Part of the arrangement for one variation of the show intro theme.
+You can find the OST's to the show down below, as well as on most other music streaming platforms!Voice Acting:For this show, I am excited to be working with the following folks for voice acting:- Shelby Tylicki as the voice of Chief Ranger Andrea Carter- Roake Pawlikowski as the voice of Reggie Branta- Paige Alena as the voice of News Anchor Brina Tungsten- Felicity Naomi as the voice of Willow's grandmaI myself voice Ernest, Governor Bailey, and Mack, as well as some other miscellaneous voices.
+I record using a Rode NT1 5th-generation condenser microphone, although sometimes I also use a Samson Q2U dynamic microphone or even a Fifine K670B condenser mic.
+I process recordings through a Focusrite Scarlett Solo using Audacity (v2.4.2), and add pitch, reverb, and cleanup effects in FL Studio and Davinci Resolve.
+To monitor audio, I use a pair of Beyerdynamic DT-770 Pro 80Ω headphones, with a pair of Audio-Technica ATH-M20x's as a backup.SFX and Foley:For sound effects and foley, I primarily either record them myself, or license them from Sonniss.
+A few miscellaneous sounds are from Yellowstone National Park and Freesound as well.Shown above: (Left): Part of the arrangement for one variation of the show intro theme.
 (Right): One variation of my microphone setup (although I had to take some stuff out to capture the whole room).
 I record in a variety of spots throughout my house (and sometimes with different microphones) to get different sounds and reverberations.

 Editing and Compiling

 Editing videos together is the final stage of the production process where all of the animations, sounds, music, and voice acting come together to create a completed project.
-I manage clip and sound transitions, audio equalization, and any remaining audio and visual effects at this point.For editing videos together, I use Davinci Resolve.Shown above: Part of the editor timeline for Episode 1: The Missing Hiker.
+I manage clip and sound transitions, compositing, audio equalization, and any remaining audio and visual effects at this point.For editing videos together, I use Davinci Resolve.Shown above: Part of the editor timeline for Episode 1: The Missing Hiker.

 Key Information

-• I make Where's Willow? - A Firefly City Story with limited resources, but I hope that you enjoy my work and have a meaningful experience.
+I make Where's Willow? - A Firefly City Story with limited resources, but I hope that you enjoy my work and have a meaningful experience.

-• I do not use generative artificial intelligence (gen AI) in any of my work whatsoever under any circumstance for ethical and professional reasons.
+I do not use generative artificial intelligence (gen AI) in any of my work whatsoever under any circumstance for ethical and professional reasons.
 Doing so would defeat the purpose of me working on Firefly City Stories in the first place and contradict everything I stand for.

-• Events, characters, places, and entities in this story are fictional abstractions.
+Events, characters, places, and entities in this story are fictional abstractions.
 Any relation to real events, characters, places, or entities is coincidental only.

 Mitch Ran